Skip to main content

 kubectl config rename-context [yourname] nova

-Let's start with checking the status of workload cluster connected to the Nova Control Plane:
+Let's start with checking the status of the workload clusters connected to the Nova Control Plane:

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} get clusters